kem190/Descriptive-Analysis-of-Questions-in-French-Sentate/README.md

 ## Descriptive Statistical Analysis
 We started with a few descriptive statistics based on the processed data.
-Tirst we count the most frequent auteurs and party names.
+First we chekced the deputees who are most constantly posting questions as well as their party names.
 ```R
 question_count <- as.data.frame(table(data$auteur.groupe.developpe))
 ```